Is Behavior Management an Issue?

 There’s another charm to celebrate the pumpkin decorating events that many of us enjoy this time of year.
 (I’ve also included a worksheet that might come in handy, if your bunch doesn’t decorate actual pumpkins).
 Then, there’s the genre charm (pictured above) that would be fun to earn during a book tasting or a lesson that encourages kids to branch out a bit when selecting new books — maybe musical chairs with books!

 Okay, then!
-If you enjoy the freebie and the cheer chains seem like a good addition to your classroom management toolbox, there are three complete sets in my That Library Girl store on TpT!
+If you enjoy the freebie and the cheer chains seem like a good addition to your classroom management toolbox, there are three sets in my That Library Girl store on TpT — FALL, WINTER, and SPRING!
 Links are tucked within the resource.
 Take a peek!